-Gaurav is an international arbitration specialist with particular expertise acting in disputes in the energy industry.
-He is a highly accomplished advocate having appeared as lead counsel in international arbitrations throughout his career.
-He was named in the Legal 500 as a “Future Leader” and “Next Generation Lawyer” in 2018 and 2019.
-He is dual-qualified, having passed the Paris bar exams in 2008 to become an avocat.
-As such, he is equally adept at handling civil and common law disputes.
+Gaurav is a highly accomplished advocate having appeared as lead counsel in disputes throughout his career.
+He was named in the Legal 500 as a “Future Leader” and “Next Generation Lawyer” in 2018 and 2019 and is recommended as a leading barrister in 2021.

-- ICC arbitration: Successfully representing a consortium of energy companies in an US$850 million arbitration brought by a Middle-Eastern state government.
-The dispute concerned issues relating to oil and gas production and environmental liabilities at the expiry of a 25-year production sharing agreement.
+- ICC arbitration: Successfully representing a consortium of energy companies in an US$850 million arbitration brought by a Middle-Eastern state government concerning well design and processing facility construction issues.

 - ICC arbitration: Successfully representing the Greek state-owned gas company in its major “landmark” gas price review with its Turkish counterpart, BOTAS.
 The arbitration involved complex issues of res judicata and issue estoppel in light of an earlier award under the same contract, and the value at stake was several hundred million US$.

 - ICSID arbitration (ongoing): Acting for Shell in its investment treaty arbitration with the Philippines over tax bills of US$1.1 billion that were retrospectively imposed on the Contractor at the end of its natural gas production sharing contract by the state’s Commission on Audit.